pgadmin-org/pgadmin4/docs/en_US/submitting-patches.rst

 to create a patch between your development branch and the public master branch.

-Once you have your patch, mail it to the
-`mailing list <mailto:pgadmin-hackers@postgresql.org>`.
+Once you have your patch, check it thoroughly to ensure it meets the pgAdmin :doc:`coding-standards`, and review it against the :doc:`code-review' to minimise the chances of it being rejected.
+Once you're happy with your work, mail it to the `mailing list <mailto:pgadmin-hackers@postgresql.org>`.
 Please ensure you include a full description of what the patch does, as well as the rationale for any important design decisions.